Recommended Vaccines for Health Care Personnel

 PDF version formatted for print: Recommended Vaccines for Health Care Personnel (PDF)

 Health care personnel (HCP) are at risk for exposure to serious, and sometimes deadly, diseases.
 To protect HCP, it is important to reduce the risk of vaccine-preventable diseases.
 In addition to protecting employees, ensuring that they are up-to-date with recommended vaccines will: decrease the potential of employee furlough, reduce the need and cost for post-exposure prophylaxis of patients/residents/HCP, and help ensure an efficient exposure response.
 Good vaccine coverage among employees will also protect the health of patients and visitors.

 If no proof of immunity, HCP need 2 doses of varicella vaccine, at least 28 days apart.
 Proof of immunity includes:

-If previously unvaccinated, HCP need a 3-dose series (on a 0, 1, and 6 months schedule).
-Obtain anti-HBs serologic testing 1–2 months after third dose for HCP who perform tasks that may involve exposure to blood or body fluids.
+If previously unvaccinated or partially vaccinated, HCP needs a 2 or 3-dose series depending on the vaccine product.
+Obtain anti-HBs serologic testing 1–2 months after final dose for HCP who perform tasks that may involve exposure to blood or body fluids.

 |Influenza (flu)||Annual vaccination.|

 HCP need documentation of 2 MMR given at least 28 days apart unless they have proof of immunity.
 Proof of immunity includes:

 |Tdap (tetanus, diphtheria, pertussis)||

 Vaccinate microbiologists that are routinely exposed to Neisseria meningitidis isolates: